 Thus there were both good and bad fish in the net which resulted in the need for a short period

-In the Bible Angels are symbols of God's activity.
+In the Bible, angels are symbolic of God's activity.
 To say that an angel does something you say that God is getting it done.
-This isn't to say that God does not use Angels in any literal sense to accomplish his ends.
+This isn't to say that God does not use angels in any literal sense to accomplish his ends.
 He certainly does.
-But as we see in this example from the prophecy of easy deal angels doing the work of God symbolize that were to be accomplished by some other physical means.
-In the case of this particular prophecy the Angels were present the invasion of Judah and Jerusalem by the Babylonian army.
+But as we see in this example from the prophecy of Ezekiel, angels doing the work of God symbolize things accomplished by some other physical means.
+In the case of this particular prophecy the angels represent the invasion of Judah and Jerusalem by the Babylonian army.
 Adam Clarke comments on this passage, saying,

 By those six men with destroying weapons the Chaldeans are represented, who had received commission to destroy the city; and when the north is mentioned in such cases, Chaldea and the Chaldean armies are generally intended.
 There appears to have been six men with a sort of slaughter-bills, and one man with an inkhorn.
 These may represent the seven counsellors of the eastern monarchs, who always saw the king's face, and knew all the secrets of the government.
 One of them was that minister who had the office of reporting concerning criminals, who carried the book of death and the book of life into the presence of the king, where the names were entered of criminals who were destined to suffer, and of those who were either considered as innocent or recommended to mercy; those of the former in the book of death, those of the latter in the book of life.
 This person with the inkhorn might be termed, in our phrase, the recorder.

-So we understand the Angels in the prophecy of Ezekiel do not literally carry out this sorting and this slaughter.
-Instead they represent the human means by which God is going to sort through Judah and rid the land of the "bad fish."
+So we understand the angels in the prophecy of Ezekiel do not literally carry out this sorting and this slaughter.
+Instead they represent the human means by which God is going to sort Judah and Jerusalem and rid the land of the "bad fish."
 In other words no one literally and physically sorted through the population of Jerusalem, marked those who were good and killed those without an identifying mark.

 Likewise in Matthew 13 we should understand that it is not angels who literally made this sort but that they represent an old covenant activity that was carried out by other physical means.
 In this case I think it is safe to say that this angel sort points to the invasion of Palestine by Rome and her auxiliary armies in the first generation after Jesus Christ.
 This would be in keeping with the clear meaning of Ezekiel Chapter 9.
 And, because we must first look to the Bible in order to understand the Bible there is no reason to interpret this Matthew 13 parable in any other fashion.

 In other words God uses the furnace of Jerusalem to bring vengeance upon the Assyrians.
-This is the place win there were 185,000 killed (he's by the angel of God), in the army of Assyria.
-Because of that judgment which took place in the furnace of Jerusalem a series withdrew and their power was permanently broken.
+In this furnace 185,000 were killed (by the angel of God), in the army of Assyria.
+Because of that judgment which took place in the furnace of Jerusalem, Assyria withdrew and their power in Judah was broken.